-Septic systems have become an essential asset of a significant population of homeowners.
+An Aerobic septic system has become an essential asset to a significant population of homeowners.
 Although we’ve addressed the relevancy of pre-treatment systems in the past, there is still much to be done to help you get to know your septic system better.

 That is precisely the motivation behind writing this blog post.
 Today, we are going to show you more about the structure of your septic system, starting by explaining the main difference between the two types of pre-treatment systems available in the market.